Lex Luger (music producer): Production style and influences

-Luger uses the digital audio workstation FL Studio, along with custom installed VST plugins, to compose his beats.
+Luger uses the digital audio workstation FL Studio, along with custom VST plugins, to compose his beats.
 He has also incorporated music production workstations such as Maschine and Pro Tools.
-In each of his productions, he has become known for using his signature electronic sounding build up effect in the beginning and throughout his productions.
-The basis for his stage name came from professional wrestler Lex Luger as well as the Luger pistol.
+He has become known for using his signature electronic sounding build-up effect throughout his productions.
 He cites producers Dr. Dre, Shawty Redd, D. Rich, Drumma Boy, Jazze Pha, hip hop production duo The Heatmakerz, rapper Juicy J and his former group Three Six Mafia, and Harlem rap group The Diplomats as his musical influences.
-He self describes the creative process of making his beats coming from his inner "pain" bringing out stress and pouring his heart out when he composes his beats.
+He describes the creative process of composing his beats as coming from his inner "pain" bringing out stress and pouring his heart out.

 Luger is known for his strong adherence to Atlanta's trap sound making use of the Roland TR-808 kick drum, ominous synth lines, and threatening ad-libs.
-His austere, jackhammer, and utilitarian orchestral trap sound has been well known for his heavy use of hard hitting 808 kick drums; crisp snare drums; frantic synthesizers; spooky, sinister, and rhythmic Richard Wagner- and Danny Elfman-like bombastic ominous orchestration of synthesized brass, stringed, woodwind, and keyboard instruments commonly incorporated throughout his productions.
+His austere, jackhammer, and utilitarian orchestral trap sound has been well known for his heavy use of hard-hitting 808 kick drums; crisp snare drums; frantic synthesizers; spooky, sinister, and rhythmic Richard Wagner- and Danny Elfman-like bombastic ominous orchestration of synthesized brass, stringed, woodwind, and keyboard instruments commonly incorporated throughout his productions.
 Luger is known for his musical confluence of combining bombastic orchestral instruments, spooky synths with urban street hip hop sounds.
-Since his entrance into the hip hop industry, he produces with a more diverse approach further incorporating pop, R&B, as well as electronic dance as a creative deviation from his traditional trap sound into his production repertoire.
+Since his entrance into the hip hop industry, he produces with a more diverse approach further incorporating pop, R&B, and electronic dance as a creative deviation from his traditional trap sound into his production repertoire.

+His stage name was inspired by professional wrestler Lex Luger as well as the Luger pistol.